ahmadalbadawi/ahmadalbadawi.github.io/_pages/service.md

   * IEEE Transactions on Audio, Speech and Language Processing
   * IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems
   * IEEE Access
+  * IEEE Transactions on Privacy
   * ACM Transactions on Privacy and Security
   * AEU - International Journal of Electronics and Communications
   * Journal of Medical Internet Research (JMIR)
+  * Information and Software Technology Journal
   * Future Generation Computer Systems
   * Computer Science Review
   * Neural Computing and Applications